-The AML/PTF Regulations were amended on 1st December 2011 to provide for specific provisions for occasional transactions that are wire transfers and to ensure that the requirements of EC 5.2 apply to all financial institutions and not just Money Service Businesses.
+The AML/PTF Regulations was amended on 1st December 2011to provide for specific provisions for occasional transactions that are wire transfers and to ensure that the requirements of EC 5.2 apply to all financial institutions and not just Money Service Businesses.

-The AML/PTF Regulations (regulation 5) were amended on 1st December 2011 to require the determination of the natural person who ultimately owns or controls customers
+The AML/PTF Regulations (regulation 5) was amended on 1st December 2011to require the determination of the natural person who ultimately owns or controls customers that are legal persons or legal arrangements.
+(EC 5.5.2(b)) and to require the verification the legal status of the legal person or legal arrangement (EC 5.4(b))

-The scope of AML/CFT legislation in the TCI does not cover financial institutions that engage in mortgage lending.
-No effective implementation of AML/CFT regime as a result of recent enactment of legislation (AMLR and Code) and guidance. benefits and requirement to do relevant CDD. that are legal persons or legal arrangements (EC 5.5.2(b)) and to require the verification the legal status of the legal person or legal arrangement (EC 5.4(b)) Regulation, now provides that customer due diligence measures include measures for determining who are the natural persons that ultimately own or control the customer where the customer is not an individual.
+Regulation 5, now provides that customer due diligence measures include measures for determining who are the natural persons that ultimately own or control the customer where the customer is not an individual.

 The TCI continues on its sensitization campaign to make financial institutions aware of the benefits of meeting AML/CFT requirements.
 The FSC held AML/CFT training in November 2011 for industry practitioner, which focused on the requirements of the new code and establishing a compliance manual.
-A Compliance Workshop is scheduled to be held on October 24, 2012.
-During the November 2011 training, the FIU hosted a session.
-The FIU also conducted a two-hour of AML training with the staff at one of the local banks at the request of their Money Laundering Reporting officer.
-On the recommendation of the FIU the MLRA at its next meeting held on 23 rd July 2012 agreed that it would be useful to issue guidance in accordance with section 111(2) of the Proceeds of Crime Ordinance along the lines of the guidance issued by the Trinidad and Tobago FIU in 2011 (Customer Due Diligence Guide No. 1 of 2011).
+Training is also planned to be conducted before the end of 2012 During the November 2011 training, the FIU hosted a session.
+The FIU also conducted a two-hour of AML training with the staff at one of the local